The 7 Ways Dads Change Their Kids (For Better And Worse)

 Everything you do as a father will impact your children.
 Here are some of the highlights.

 Dads matter.
-Children of involved fathers are less likely to drop out of school, engage in risky sexual behaviors, and break the law, and more likely to have high IQ scores, pursue healthy relationships, and hold down high-paying jobs.
+Children of involved fathers are less likely to drop out of school, engage in risky sexual behaviors, and break the law, and more likely to have high IQ scores, pursue healthy relationships, and hold down high-paying jobs — a phenomenon called the father effect.
 But these are just the general benefits of having a father who is available and engaged.
 Beyond that, several studies have investigated how a dad’s specific decisions or parenting styles can influence his children, for better or for worse.
+Here’s how.

 Dad Shapes the Way Kids Speak and Hear

 It’s almost never worthwhile to yell at your kid, and you don’t usually need to.
 Because you have an even more effective tool at your disposal: dad voice.
 Most men are capable of growling at a lower register than most women, and humans are programmed to revere baritone warnings.
 Studies have shown that presidential candidates with deeper voices are more likely to win elections, and that both men and women trust voices closer to 81 Hz (James Earl Jones) than voices closer to 136 Hz (Sean Connery).
 Lower voices may indicate higher levels of testosterone, so some scientists suspect we trust and follow deep dad rumbles because they signal to our lizard brains that we’re dealing with someone capable of protecting us.

 Interestingly, boys start mimicking dad voice at five years of age, rounding their lips to come off sounding masculine.
 So dropping into a lower register isn’t just an easy way to command respect—it’s training the next generation of dads to make liberal use of their vocal tracts.

 Dad Shapes the Way Kids Understand Their Social Identities